desmccarter/ladywood/README.md

 #### SeleniumHQ PageFactory Example

-This example shows the use of the Page Object Pattern.
-Below is a class named *GoogleSearchPage* which represents the [Google Search Page](https://wwww.google.com).
-This class has has a method named *searchFor* representing both the search box and *q* submit button of www.google.com.
+Below is an example using the Page Object Pattern.
+There is a class named *GoogleSearchPage*.
+This class represents the actual [Google Search Page](https://wwww.google.com) with a method named *searchFor* representing both the search box and *q* submit button of www.google.com.
+This class was *hand crafted*, meaning that it was (or would have been) implemented by hand.

 ##### Manually coded page class using standard SeleniumQA PageFactory